jmlrt/dotfiles/Readme.md

-DOTFILES
+dotfiles
 ========

-This is the place for my dotfiles and config files
+My personal dotfiles and config files

+Feel free to use it...